Protein Chocolate Orange Muffins

 Ingredients

-• 2 cups TVP Textured Vegetable Protein (do not re-hydrate)
+• 2 cup TVP Textured Vegetable Protein (do not re-hydrate)

-• 1/4 cup Vegan chocolate chips I used Enjoy Life mini chocolate chips
+• 1/4 cup Vegan Chocolate Chips (affiliate link) I use Enjoy Life mini chocolate chips

 Instructions